irods-contrib/irods_tools_lustre/README.md

   Note:  If the Lustre connector is to be run by a non-privileged account, mount the file system using the `-o user_fid2path`.
 Example: `mount -o user_fid2path -t lustre mds1@tcp1:/lustre01 /lustreResc/lustre01`
 - The account that will run this connector has the iRODS connection configured (via iinit).
 - The iRODS externals packages have been installed.
 See https://packages.irods.org/.
+- The irods-dev package has been installed.
+- Sqlite3 has been installed:
+   - sudo apt-get install sqlite3 sqlite3-dev
+- ZMQ has been installed:
+   - sudo apt-get install libzmq-dev
-- ODBC Dev has been installed: sudo yum install unixODBC-devel sudo apt-get install unixodbc unixodbc-dev
+- ODBC Dev has been installed:
+   - sudo yum install unixODBC-devel
+   - sudo apt-get install unixodbc unixodbc-dev
 - If running on RHEL, install the package rpm-build.

 # Build Instructions